The American Journal of Accountable Care

-Questions related to editorial content and submissions should be directed to associate editorial director Surabhi Dangi-Garimella, PhD: firstname.lastname@example.org; 609-716-7777 ext.
-128.
+Questions related to editorial content and submissions should be directed to Associate Editorial Director Laura Joszt, firstname.lastname@example.org, 609-716-7777 ext.
+127.

 Readership: The Journal reaches more than 40,000 healthcare professionals as a stakeholder-driven publication from the publisher that has brought you the best peer-reviewed research on managed care over the past 20 years.

 AJAC will also serve as the official publication of The American Journal of Managed Care®'s Accountable Care Delivery Congress.
 AJAC will publish key findings from the Congress’ live meetings.

 The American Journal of Accountable Care® (ISSN 2473-9669 [print] & ISSN 2473-9677 [online]) is published 4 times a year by Managed Care & Healthcare Communications, LLC, 2 Clarke Drive, Suite 100, Cranbury, NJ 08512.